hillc255/TennisScore/README.md

 ## Motivation

-This was the second exercise in the "Grow with Google 2018 Android Basic Development" program with Udacity.
-The purpose of the exercise was to create a simple number counting Android app.
+This is the second exercise in the "Grow with Google 2018 Android Basic Development" program with Udacity.
+App was modified for the "Google-Udacity Android Basic Nanodegree" program.
+The purpose of the exercise is to create a simple number counting Score Keeper Android app.

 ## Installation